 Effect of Termination.
-Upon expiration or termination of this Agreement, UNR will, to the extent it has the authority to do so, complete the registration of all domain names processed by Registrar prior to the date of such expiration or termination, provided that Registrar's payments to UNR for Registration Fees are current and timely.
-Immediately upon any expiration or termination of this Agreement, Registrar shall (i) transfer its sponsorship of Registered Name registrations to another licensed registrar(s) of the Registry, in compliance with any procedures established or approved ICANN, as appropriate, and (ii) either return to UNR or certify to UNR the destruction of all Confidential Information it has received under this Agreement.
-In the event of termination, UNR reserves the right to immediately contact any and all Registered Name Holders to facilitate the orderly and stable transition of Registered Name Holders to other ICANN-accredited registrars.
-All fees owing to UNR shall become immediately due and payable.
+Upon expiration or termination of this Agreement, the Registry Operator will, to the extent it has the authority to do so, complete the registration of all domain names processed by Registrar prior to the date of such expiration or termination, provided that Registrar's payments for Registration Fees are current and timely.
+Immediately upon any expiration or termination of this Agreement, Registrar shall (i) transfer its sponsorship of Registered Name registrations to another licensed registrar(s) of the Registry, in compliance with any procedures established or approved ICANN, as appropriate, and (ii) either return to the Registry Operator or certify to the Registry Operator the destruction of all Confidential Information it has received under this Agreement.
+In the event of termination, the Registry Operator reserves the right to immediately contact any and all Registered Name Holders to facilitate the orderly and stable transition of Registered Name Holders to other ICANN-accredited registrars.
+All fees owing to the Registry Operator, shall become immediately due and payable.

 Termination for Non-Payment of Fees.
-Notwithstanding the provisions of Section 6.7 above, In the event that this Agreement is terminated because of Registrar’s non-payment of fees, UNRshall have the first right, but not the obligation, to transfer the sponsorship of Registered Name registrations to a wholly owned subsidiary of UNR, accredited by ICANN as a registrar.
+Notwithstanding the provisions of Section 6.7 above, In the event that this Agreement is terminated because of Registrar’s non-payment of fees, the Registry Operator shall have the first right, but not the obligation, to transfer the sponsorship of Registered Name registrations to a corporate subsidiary, parent, or sibling of the Registry Operator, accredited by ICANN as a registrar.

 Survival.
 In the event of termination of this Agreement, the following shall survive: (i) 7, 8.1, 8.5, 8.6, 8.10 and 8.14 and (ii) Registrar's payment obligations as set forth in Section 5 with respect to fees incurred during the term of this Agreement.